borislit/yoshi-1/website/docs/editor-flow/runtime-api/yoshi-flow-editor-runtime.md

 - **Visitor** will be available in `Widget`, `controller` and `initAppForPage` in `viewer.app.ts`.

 After you generate a project, a demo BI logger (`bi-logger-editor-flow-template`) will be added to `.application.json` configuration.
-It's a show case and should be finally repaced with user's BI logger schema.
+It's a show case and should be finally repaced in `.application.json` and `package.json` with user's BI logger schema.
 To configure own BI logger, please read the [fed-handbook BI section](https://github.com/wix-private/fed-handbook/blob/master/BI.md#overview).

 **Settings.tsx**